 Lochaber offers a wide selection of sea kayaking trips for kayakers of all abilities to undertake in all but the most extreme weather and tidal conditions.
 Sea kayakers getting afloat in Lochaber should be properly equipped, well trained and know what their limits are in terms of ability and experience.
 The sea does not do ‘forgiveness’ and is pretty cold all year round (8 – 12c)!
 Good modern kayaking clothing means there is no excuse to be cold, damp and miserable though.
 Local guiding is available for those wishing to experience it and coaching is also available for those wishing to learn how to sea kayak for themselves or to improve their skills / knowledge.

-If you'd like to try sea kayaking, check out the local suppliers in the A-Z directory.
+If you'd like to try sea kayaking, contact one of our advertisers

 The shipping forecasts and inshore waters forecast can be obtained from: